DallanQ/lotr_journeys_in_middle_earth/Manual.md

 Each adventure provides the heroes with a series of objectives.
 During an adventure, the heroes' current objective is displayed beneath the threat bar.
 After the heroes complete one objective, the app provides the heroes with a new objective automatically.

-> image of an objective completion bar which fills as you complete objective
+> Image of an objective completion bar beneath a threat bar.
+The objective completion bar fills as you complete objective

 If the heroes complete the final objective before the threat bar is full, they win the adventure.
 If a hero is defeated, the remaining heroes continue playing; however, if they do not complete the final objective by the start of the next shadow phase, they lose the adventure.